imphasing/schemin/README.md

 Implemented featues:
 --------------------

-+ Basic unhygenic macros, using define-rewriter paired with quasiquoting.
++ Basic unhygenic macros, using define-macro paired with quasiquoting.
 + All primitive types in r5rs besides vectors
 + First-class continuations and call/cc
 + IO Ports (File and console IO)